react-navigation/react-navigation.github.io/versioned_docs/version-7.x/params.md

 ## Passing params to a previous screen

-Params aren't only useful for passing some data to a new screen, but they can also be useful to pass data to a previous screen too.
-For example, let's say you have a screen with a create post button, and the create post button opens a new screen to create a post.
-After creating the post, you want to pass the data for the post back to previous screen.
+Params aren't only useful for passing some data to a new screen, but they can also be useful to pass data to a previous screen as well.
+For example, let's say you have a screen with a "Create post" button, and the button opens a new screen to create a post.
+After creating the post, you want to pass the data for the post back to the previous screen.

-To achieve this, you can use the `navigate` method, which acts like `goBack` if the screen already exists.
-You can pass the `params` with `navigate` to pass the data back:
+To achieve this, you can use the `popTo` method to go back to the previous screen as well as pass params to it:

 ```js name="Passing params back" snack version=7
 import * as React from 'react';